SharkSnack/shiren-5/content/system/trophies.md

 ---
 title: "Trophies"
-metaTitle: "Trophies - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Trophies - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Trophies for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 Trophies are another form of achievements besides <a href="/system/adventure-footprints">Adventure Footprints</a>.<br/>